Who Is A Cornea Transplant For?

 The DMEK procedure takes about 30 to 40 minutes, a slightly longer procedure than DSAEK.
 However, the process is still being mastered, so it’ll likely soon become a shorter procedure.
 During the procedure, the patient is administered anesthesia and the diseased innermost layer of the cornea is carefully removed.
 Then, the healthy donor cornea is inserted and held in place by an air bubble, which goes away within the first week.

-TLC Eyecare is proud to offer this procedure.
-It’s a procedure that requires a commitment from our entire team – from the staff to the doctor.
-Many surgeons in the state still aren’t performing this technique because of the steep learning curve and required training.
+Specialty Eye Institute is proud to offer this procedure.
+It’s a procedure that requires a commitment from our entire team – from the staff to the eye doctors.
+Many eye surgeons in the state still aren’t performing this technique because of the steep learning curve and required training.
+Contact SEI today to learn more about corneal transplant surgery!